sebyone/dsperf/README.md

 - **Capabilities**: Summarizes the functional capabilities.
 - **Availability**: Accessibility and uptime of the network.
-- **Bandwidth**: Refers to the rate of data that may be delivered over physical or logical links.
+- **Performace**: Refers to the rate of data that may be delivered over physical or logical links.
 - **Security**: Summarizes the ability of the network to ensure the peers identification, confidentiality and integrity of the transferred information.